mixxxdj/manual/source/chapters/getting_started.rst

 **Internal mixing**:

 Use these inputs if you are not using an external hardware mixer.
-If you are using a controller with a built in audio interface, use these inputs.
+If you are using a controller with a built-in audio interface, use these inputs.

 * *Microphone 1-4*: live microphone or musical instrument inputs
 * *Auxiliary 1-4*: other sound sources